 Mark holds a Bachelor of Arts and a Master of Public Administration from the University of North Texas, and has completed the Senior Executive in Local Government Program at Harvard University.
 He is a past president of the Texas City Management Association, and in 2007 was selected as the University of North Texas Master of Public Administration alumnus of the year.

-Mark is active in the community as an officer and member of many local civic and social organizations.
-Mark and his wife, Cindy, have been married 26 years and have three children.
+Mark is active in the community as an officer and a member of many local business, civic and non-profit organizations.
+Mark and his wife, Cindy, have been married 27 years and have three grown children.